Sum Ping Lee

-Sum Ping Lee (Chinese: 李心平; Jyutping: Lei5 Sam1 Ping4, born 1947 or 1948) is a Chinese-American physician and gastroenterologist who served as the 39th Dean of the Li Ka Shing Faculty of Medicine at the University of Hong Kong, between 2008 and 2013.
+Sum Ping Lee (Chinese: 李心平; Jyutping: Lei5 Sam1 Ping4, born 1947 or 1948) is a Chinese physician and gastroenterologist who served as the 39th Dean of the Li Ka Shing Faculty of Medicine at the University of Hong Kong, between 2008 and 2013.
 He is currently a Professor Emeritus at the Division of Gastroenterology, Department of Medicine, University of Washington School of Medicine.

 Early life and education

 Lee was born in southern China.
 His mother took him and his sisters to Hong Kong when he was 9 years old.
 After taking the Joint Primary 6 Examination (the public examination at that time for all Primary 6 students in Hong Kong to enter secondary schools), Lee entered Diocesan Boys' School, where he became interested in poetry and literature.
 Aspiring to be a poet, in 1963 he enrolled in the arts stream for Form 6-7 (respectively equivalent to Year Twelve and Year Thirteen in England and Wales, Northern Ireland and New Zealand).
 However, his father's sudden passing from lung cancer prompted him to switch to medicine.
 He was already in Form 6, but then-headmaster Sydney James Lowcock approved the change.
 2 years later he started his MBBS at the University of Hong Kong (HKU), graduating in 1970.

 In 1973, after 3 years of medical practice, Lee went to New Zealand to pursue research, obtaining his PhD from the University of Auckland in 1978.
 He also received his MD from HKU in 1980.